keflavich/blog/content/casa-plotms.rst

 Here's some code to loop over a list of MSes and plot both amp and weight vs. uvdist for the field W43-MM3.

+Of course this crashed immediately because it exceeded the available memory.

 .. code-block:: python

    for vis in mses: